Skip to main content

 10. Plan an escape route and make sure everyone knows how to get out in the event of a fire

-Don't forget we offer free home visits to anyone living in Essex.
-If you do not have working smoke alarms, or have working smoke alarms but would like more information about how to live safely and securely at home, book one of our free visits today.
-Call 0300 303 0088 or visit www.essex-fire.gov.uk/book.
+Don't forget we offer free Home Safety Visits to anyone living in Essex.
+If you do not have working smoke alarms, or have working smoke alarms but would like more information about how to live safely and securely at home, book one of our free visits today:

 Fire safety equipment at home

 We often get asked if homeowners should have a fire extinguisher to use in the event of a fire.
-And while it may help you feel safer, we don't encourage you to tackle fires and out yourself at risk Fires can quickly get out of control and spread very quickly, so we recommend that if you have a fire at home to get out, stay our and call the fire service out.
-The best piece of equipment to keep yourself safe is smoke alarm.
+And while it may help you feel safer, we don't encourage you to tackle fires and out yourself at risk.
+Fires can quickly get out of control and spread quickly, so we recommend that if you have a fire at home to get out, stay out and call 999.
+The best piece of equipment to keep yourself safe is a working smoke alarm.

 Cooking